-- 12. Companies should report on their performance on farm animal welfare performance9.
-Within this, they should report on commonly accepted welfare issues (e.g. the proportion of animals free from close confinement, the proportion of animals that are pre-slaughter stunned, the maximum permitted journey times for live animals) as well as on species-specific key welfare outcome indicators (e.g. gait score and footpad dermatitis in broiler hens, tailbiting and lameness in pigs, bone breakage and feather coverage in laying hens, as well as those related to mental wellbeing and expression of natural behaviour) that they use to manage their business. - 13.
-Companies should report on trends in performance, including discussion of the factors that have influenced performance (positively or negatively).
+12. Companies should report on their performance on farm animal welfare performance.
+Within this, they should report on commonly accepted welfare issues (e.g. the proportion of animals free from close confinement, the proportion of animals that are pre-slaughter stunned, the maximum permitted journey times for live animals) as well as on species-specific key welfare outcome indicators (e.g. gait score and footpad dermatitis in broiler hens, tail-biting and lameness in pigs, bone breakage and feather coverage in laying hens, as well as those related to mental wellbeing and expression of natural behaviour) that they use to manage their business.